 In 2023, most U.S. single-family mortgages with balances greater than $726,200 in counties (and $1,089,300 in high-cost areas) will be considered jumbo.

-Fannie Mae and Freddie Mac are two government-backed institutions that buy and sell mortgages from private lenders, and they are not allowed to buy loans that exceed loan limits.
+Fannie Mae and Freddie Mac are two government-backed institutions that buy and sell mortgages from private lenders.
+They are not allowed to buy loans that exceed loan limits.

 It is important for the borrower because it makes jumbo loans riskier for lenders and, therefore, more difficult and expensive to qualify for.